-The survey starts by asking respondents a series of questions about their interest in different political issues.
-I ask the political questions first because questions about household labor might prime gender and parenthood status, affecting responses to political questions in an undesirable way (Klar 2013).
 After the questions about political interest, I introduce the idea that household work can have physical and mental aspects.
 I ask respondents to estimate the hours they spend doing care and other types of household work on a typical day, and to estimate the share of physical household labor that they personally do within their household.
 These questions allow me to assess how gender differences in household physical labor compare to those in cognitive household labor.

 Next I instruct respondents, "Now think about the mental work involved in managing your household and caring for children, not the physical aspect."
-To measure the mental load, I draw on previous qualitative research describing the cycle of cognitive labor in the household: anticipating needs, identifying options and making decisions, and monitoring progress (Daminger 2019).2 The questionnaire asks a series of task-oriented questions that correspond with each of these three components, for seven different types of cognitive household labor: scheduling, child care, social relationships, cleaning, food, finances, and home maintenance (21 items in total).3 These categories are not exhaustive, but represent the majority of the nine cognitive labor domains identified by Daminger (2019).4 Respondents are asked, "In your family, who typically handles" each task, with a range of options given: "Mostly me", "Mostly my partner", "Partner and I share equally", "Someone else (Includes friends and family)", and "NA".
-For example, the questions related to scheduling ask who typically handles: Remembering to schedule appointments, such as dentist appointments (anticipating); Planning a family event, like a birthday party (identifying options and making decisions); and Keeping track of the family calendar, such as kids' medical appointments (monitoring).5
+To measure the mental load, I draw on previous qualitative research describing the cycle of cognitive labor in the household: anticipating needs, identifying options and making decisions, and monitoring progress (Daminger, 2019).
+The questionnaire asks a series of questions that correspond with these three components, for seven types of cognitive household labor: scheduling, child care, social relationships, cleaning, food, finances, and home maintenance (21 items in total).3 These categories are not exhaustive, but represent the majority of the nine cognitive labor domains identified by Daminger (2019).4 Respondents are asked, "In your family, who typically handles" each task, with a range of options given: "Mostly me", "Mostly my partner", "Partner and I share equally", "Someone else (Includes friends and family)", and "NA".
+For example, the questions related to scheduling include: Remembering to schedule appointments, such as dentist appointments (anticipating); Planning a family event, like a birthday party (identifying options and making decisions); and Keeping track of the family calendar, such as kids' medical appointments (monitoring).5